How do I look up VAT numbers?

 Checking VAT numbers

-Do you have a company’s VAT number but want to check it because you supply goods or services abroad?
-You can check the VAT ID of Dutch companies or the VAT number of European customers on the website of the European Commission through the online VIES (VAT Information Exchange System).
+Do you have a company’s VAT ID number, and do you want to check it because you supply goods or services abroad?
+You can check the VAT ID number of Dutch companies or the VAT number of European customers on the website of the European Commission through the online VIES (VAT Information Exchange System).
 You can also check the name and address information of business partners here.

 How VIES works